korfuri/awesome-monorepo/README.md

 ### Code reviews

+* [Pull Review](https://github.com/imsky/pull-review/) Hubot plugin to automate pull reviews with lots of configuration options.
 * [Rietveld](https://github.com/rietveld-codereview/rietveld) is a code review tool by Google used by Chromium.

 ### CI tools

 * [Incremental CI in Jenkins with Bazel](https://www.kchodorow.com/blog/2015/10/15/one-weird-trick-for-fast-ci/), article by Kristina Chodorow (Bazel team).
 * [bazel-travis](https://github.com/korfuri/bazel-travis) is a minimal setup to use Travis CI in a Bazel monorepo.
+* [buildpipe](https://github.com/ksindi/buildpipe) is a tool to dynamically generate Buildkite pipelines by looking at changes in projects.

 ### Code ownership